meilisearch/documentation/reference/api/faceting.md

 **Type:** integer
 **Default value:** `100`

 Configure the maximum number of facet values returned for each facet.
-Values are alphabetically sorted.
+Values are sorted in ascending lexicographical order.

 For example, suppose a query's search results contain a total of three values for a `colors` facet: `blue`, `green`, and `red`.
 If you set `maxValuesPerFacet` to `2`, Meilisearch will only return `blue` and `green` in the response body's `facetDistribution` object.